Likithpranai/SDG_Hackathon/sdg-hackathon/README.md

 ## SDG Hackathon Focus

 This project was created for the SDG Hackathon with a specific focus on using GenAI for social good.
-ArtConnect aims to create a more equitable art ecosystem in Hong Kong by:
+Aura aims to create a more equitable art ecosystem in Hong Kong by:

 1. Providing a platform for underrepresented artists to gain visibility
 2. Connecting artists with fair-paying opportunities